Enjoy your visit to the beautiful Himalayan Garden & Sculpture Park

 Can I use the Tearoom without coming into the Garden?

 Sadly due to planning restrictions, we are not allowed to let visitors come just to use the Tearoom, they must also be visiting the garden.
 If you are unable to access the garden due to a disability but others in your party would like to, you may stay in the upper part of the garden including the Tearoom free of charge.
+Please inform our ticket office staff of your requirements, so they can assist you.

 Do you have baby changing facilities?